BarryDigby/GSE37001/README.md

 ## Gene

 We report 428 differentially expressed genes in our study (LFC 2, FDR 5%).
-After applying the same filtering methods to the supplementary DE_gene file, there were 470 differentially expressed genes, 336 of which were common amongst the datasets.
+After applying the same filtering methods to the supplementary gene file, there were 470 differentially expressed genes, 336 of which were common amongst the datasets.

 <p markdown="1" align="center">
   <img src="assets/images/gene_venn.png" alt="gene_venn">